 Our pharmacy staff has been specially trained in the art of making medication from scratch.
 We purchase the finest ingredients from FDA-inspected and approved chemical wholesalers.
 By the time our chemicals reach our door, they have been tested up to 14 times for potency and purity.
 Our lab contains precision compounding equipment that is not found in most pharmacies.
 Finally, we are proud to be part of a group of only a few hundred compounding pharmacies in the country to have earned the distinction of being PCAB (Pharmacy Compounding Accreditation Board) accredited.
 This insures that we meet the rigorous standards of an outside governing agency to prepare the finest compounded product that you can receive.

-Call us or come by and visit with our staff to see if compounding can benefit you.
+Call Myers Drug today, or come by and visit with our staff to see if compounding can benefit you.

 **Texas state law requires that all compounds be obtained with the written prescription from your physician.